Blog & News

 Creating a More Diverse & Inclusive Workspace

-While often pushed together, diversity and inclusion refer to two different things.
-On the one side, diversity touches upon establishing a workforce that includes diverse talent, with “diverse” referring to anything from gender, ethnicity, age, backgrounds, etc. On the other side, “inclusion” speaks to a company’s ability to create a collaborative, supportive environment that enables all employees to contribute and participate equally, thus leveraging the impact of this diverse workforce.
+First things first: while often pushed together, diversity and inclusion refer to two different things.
+On the one side, diversity touches upon establishing a workforce comprised by diverse talent, with “diverse” referring to anything from gender, ethnicity, age, background, etc. On the other side, “inclusion” speaks to a company’s ability to create a collaborative, supportive environment that enables all employees to contribute and participate equally, thus leveraging the impact of this diverse workforce.

 In essence, while both are equally important, one without the other won’t work.
 Here are the top four ways you can embed diversity and inclusion in your workplace.

 In order to implement a successful strategy, you first need to know about the current status of your workforce.
 Start by establishing the most relevant KPIs to measure your company’s D&I health and analyze where you are today and what goals you wish to achieve in the short, medium and long term.

 This can mean anything from usual diversity metrics like age and gender all the way to the representation of different minorities by department and salary distribution among different groups.
 Once these are set, ensure that you leverage a robust analytics tool that allows you to tailor your reports to your needs as well as automatically share them with relevant stakeholders to be able to adjust your strategies in real-time.